VU-BEAM-Lab/ICAClutterFilteringExample/readme.txt

 Please cite both the above referenced paper [1] and the DTU toolbox [2] when using the example script.

 The data variable in exampleData.mat was simulated using Field II.
-Please cite the following when using the exampleData.mat:
+Please cite the following when using the data in the exampleData.mat file in publications:

 [3] J.A.
 Jensen and N. B. Svendsen: Calculation of pressure fields from arbitrarily shaped, apodized, and excited ultrasound transducers, IEEE Trans.
 Ultrason., Ferroelec., Freq.
 Contr., 39, pp. 262-267, 1992.